carpentries-incubator/intro-image-classification-cnn/episodes/04-fit-cnn.md

 - The `rate` parameter is a float between 0 and 1 and represents the fraction of the input units to drop.
     - Good advice is to begin with a small dropout rate, such as 0.1 or 0.2, and gradually increase it if necessary.
-    - A dropout rate of 0.5 is commonly used as a starting point.
+    - However, a dropout rate of 0.5 is also commonly used and can be a good starting point for many models.

 The placement of the dropout layer also matters because adding dropout before or after certain layers can have different effects.
-Although dropout layers are commonly added between dense layers, you will find network architectures with dropout in just about everywhere.
+Although dropout layers are commonly added between dense layers, you will find network architectures with dropout just about everywhere.
 Be sure to experiment with different dropout rates and placements to find the optimal configuration for your model and dataset.

 ::::::::::::::::::::::::::::::::::::: challenge